 How to Choose the Capacity of the Dehumidifier

 - Moderately damp: Clammy or musty-feeling rooms mean your house or space is moderately damp.
-This generally isn’t a year-round occurrence but more so when the weather becomes humid.
+This generally isn’t a year-round occurrence but occurs more when the weather becomes humid.

-- Wet: You might begin to notice that your house is “sweating,” this may look like water beads on the walls or floors.
-The rooms in your house may also feel very damp or smell damp at all times.
+- Wet: You might begin to notice that your house is “sweating”.
+This may look like water beads on the walls or floors.
+Rooms may also feel very damp or smell damp at all times.

 - Extremely wet: This is the more extreme case where you’ll notice standing water on the floor.
-This might be caused by a leak or other water damage.
-In this case, the source must be fixed.
+This might be caused by a leak or other water damage case, and you must fix the source.

-Many homeowners choose to use a humidity meter to measure the exact humidity levels.
+Many homeowners use a humidity meter to measure the exact humidity levels.
 Although this is effective, it’s not always necessary.
-By comparing your space to the points above, you can quickly get an idea of the humidity-situation going on in your home.
+By comparing your space to the points above, you can quickly get an idea of the humidity situation in your home.

 In smaller areas between 500 square feet and 1,000, we recommend a 10- or 20-pint dehumidifier.
 These are smaller and can easily fit in compromised spaces.
 As a bonus, if you want to save some energy, try a desiccant unit for a more peaceful environment.

-For large areas between 1,000 and 2,500 square feet, we recommend you choose a 50-pint unit.
-This will be able to pull a significant amount of moisture quickly, and it won’t get overwhelmed, causing it to use more energy.
+For large areas between 1,000 and 2,500 square feet, we recommend a 50-pint unit.
+This will be able to pull a significant amount of moisture quickly without getting overwhelmed and using more energy.

-For smaller areas between 500 and 1,000 square feet, we suggest that you choose a 30-pint unit.
-Because this space is damper, a larger capacity is needed.
-Fortunately, 30-pint units are still small enough in dimension that they can fit in compromised spaces.
+For smaller areas between 500 and 1,000 square feet, we suggest you choose a 30-pint unit.
+Fortunately, 30-pint units are still compact enough that they can fit in compromised spaces.

-If you’re noticing water beads on the walls or floors, you need a strong dehumidifier.
+You need a strong dehumidifier if you notice water beads on the walls or floors.
 Therefore, we recommend a 50- or 70-pint dehumidifier for areas between 1,000 and 2,500 square feet.
 These sizes will be noisier, but they’ll be able to remove moisture quicker and more efficiently.

 In smaller spaces between 500 and 1,000 square feet, we recommend choosing a 30- or 50-pint unit.
-A 50-pint might be bulkier, but it’s important to get the moisture out to avoid mold or mildew.
+A 50-pint might be bulkier, but getting the moisture out is important to avoid mold or mildew.

 If you’re noticing standing water in different areas of your home, it’s time to call in the big guns.
-Here, it’s crucial that you get the moisture out and dry the space quickly to avoid water damage and mold.
+It’s crucial that you get the moisture out and dry the space quickly to avoid water damage and mold.

-Your home might be recovering from a flood or significant leak in the pipes.
-In this case, an LGR dehumidifier is beneficial.
-LGR stands for low-grain refrigeration.
+Your home might be recovering from a flood or a significant leak in the pipes.
+In this case, a low-grain refrigeration (LGR) dehumidifier is beneficial.
 It uses double cooling that helps keep air temperatures lower, which makes it easier to dry (4).